1) DECREASE common inflammatory foods

 Cruciferous vegetables, such as broccoli, brussel sprouts, kale, watercress, collard greens, red cabbage, cauliflower etc. Start with very small portions first, then increase gradually if ok.

 Seasoning dishes: add a little turmeric with black pepper when possible, use garlic, black onion seed (also called: kalonji, nigella sativa), onions, cinnamon (in tea, cereal, fruit), fresh grated ginger, high antioxidant herbs such as oregano/parsley/basil/thyme/sage/rosemary.
 All of these are commonly found in supermarkets.

 Snack on potassium and magnesium rich foods, e.g. banana, baked sweet potato, dates, prunes, raisins, carrot juice.
-Nuts (no more than handful daily): almonds, cashews, one brazil nut (good for selenium also), pistachios, pine nuts, walnuts, sunflower/pumpkin seeds - all of these can be soaked in water for several hours first making them easier to digest.
+IF you can tolerate nuts (no more than small handful daily): almonds, cashews, one brazil nut (good for selenium also), pistachios, pine nuts, walnuts, sunflower/pumpkin seeds - all of these should be soaked in water for several hours first making them easier to digest.
 You can also boost magnesium levels by taking a bath (or feet only) with epsom salts.